PX4/PX4-Devguide/en/ros/mavros_offboard.md

 //the setpoint publishing rate MUST be faster than 2Hz ros::Rate rate(20.0);
 ```
-The px4 flight stack has a timeout of 500ms between two offboard commands.
-If this timeout is exceeded, the commander will fall back to the last mode the vehicle was in before entering offboard mode.
+The px4 flight stack has a timeout of 500ms between two *Offboard* commands.
+If this timeout is exceeded, the commander will fall back to the last mode the vehicle was in before entering *Offboard* mode.
 This is why the publishing rate **must** be faster than 2 Hz to also account for possible latencies.
-This is also the same reason why it is recommended to enter offboard mode from POSCTL mode, this way if the vehicle drops out of offboard mode it will stop in its tracks and hover.
+This is also the same reason why it is recommended to enter *Offboard* mode from *Position* mode, this way if the vehicle drops out of *Offboard* mode it will stop in its tracks and hover.

 ```C++
 // wait for FCU connection